Applicant declaration and student agreement

 - You acknowledge that if your course or programme involves an industry placement or internship, you may be required to travel away from the University campus (including outside of Wellington) for the placement or internship.
 You understand that you will be responsible for meeting your own travel and living costs relating to your placement or internship.

 - The University will use its reasonable endeavours to provide you with tuition and supervision of a professional standard in the programme of study and the courses in which you are enrolled, and act reasonably and fairly in exercising its powers.

-- The University may make changes to its courses and programmes (including the offering, content, mode of delivery, fees, or timing for delivery of courses or programmes).
+- The University may make changes to its courses and programmes (including the offering, content, mode of delivery, fees, or timing for delivery of courses or programmes) including where such changes are required because of changes in funding, staffing, legislation, Government directions, or circumstances beyond the University’s reasonable control.
 The University will give you reasonable notice (having regard to the circumstances) of any such changes.

 - You agree that you have read and understood the University’s Privacy Notice.
-In particular, you understand and agree that the University may collect information about you from third parties, that University staff will have access to your personal information, that information about you may be disclosed to third parties, and that the University may contact your emergency contact person, the Police, or other relevant person or agency (including relevant University staff) if the University is concerned about your engagement, progress, behaviour, safety, security or wellbeing (or the safety, security or wellbeing of others).
+In particular, you understand and agree that the University may collect information about you from third parties, that University staff will have access to your personal information where they have a genuine need to do so, that information about you may be disclosed to third parties, and that the University may contact your next of kin or emergency contact person, the Police, or other relevant person or agency (including appropriate University staff) if the University is concerned about your engagement, academic progress, behaviour, safety, security or wellbeing (or the safety, security or wellbeing of others).